 Cilantro, also known as coriander, has a rich and diverse history that dates back thousands of years.
 This herb is believed to have originated in the Mediterranean region and has been cultivated for culinary and medicinal purposes since ancient times.

-See also How to cook cabbage in the microwave
+See also How to cook pork loin into pulled pork

 In ancient Egypt, cilantro was highly valued and was often used in various religious ceremonies.
 The herb was also commonly used as a natural remedy for indigestion and other digestive disorders.